Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 Bioinformatic analyses performed in the experiments for the publication about the genetic basis of pollination syndromes in Petunia axillaris and P. exserta.

+**Add ref to paper**

 Project conducted in the [Plant genetics and development group](https://www.ips.unibe.ch/research/deve/index_eng.html) at the Institute of Plant Sciences of the University of Bern.

-Authors: Marta Binaghi, Marius Roesti, Therese Mandel, Korinna Esfeld, Loreta B. Freitas, Cris Kuhlemeier
+Authors: Marta Binaghi, Korinna Esfeld, Therese Mandel,  Loreta B. Freitas, Marius Roesti, Cris Kuhlemeier

 Author of this page: Marta Binaghi